Bytom-Community/bytom-signer/README.md

 # bytom-signer

-+ import key from mnemonic
++ import key from mnemonic (currently only support english)
 + derive key according to chainkd
 + sign the message according to sign-instructions